 Tips for Success

 - Use day old bread.
-The best bread for this recipe is day old bread that has dried out a bit.
+Day-old bread that has dried out a bit is essential.
 Warm or fresh bread will just turn to mush sitting in the custard.

 - Use thick slices.
 The bread should be 3/4 to 1-inch thick for the same reason, so that it doesn’t turn to mush.